Mountain stages of the 2023 Tour de France

 This page showcases all the mountains and climbs for the 2023 Tour de France.
 The route was announced on 27 October 2022 and promises plenty of action in the mountains once again.
 This page reflects the information currently available and will be updated periodically as more information is released about the race.

-If you are considering visiting France for a cycling holiday or to watch the Tour de France, be sure to check out the rest of our site.
+If you are considering visiting France for a cycling holiday or to watch the Tour de France, be sure to check out the rest of the Seek Travel ride website.
 There is a wealth of information to help you plan your cycling holiday to France including lots of practical information, destination guides and travel information.
 Our Tour de France section includes a general guide to the race each year as well as tips for watching the event roadside.

 A brief history of the mountains in the Tour de France